aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

 Sets the system regional settings based on CountryCode at the time the file was loaded.
-[CountryCode](../../com.aspose.cells/countrycode).
+See [CountryCode](../../com.aspose.cells/countrycode).
 If you do not want to use the region saved in the file, please reset it after reading the file.

 **Parameters:**
 | Parameter | Type | Description |